chipsalliance/rocket-chip/README.md

 By default the emulator is generated under the name `emulator-freechips.rocketchip.system-DefaultConfigRBB` in the first case and `emulator-freechips.rocketchip.system-DefaultConfigRBB-debug` in the second.

-Please note that generated VCD waveforms can be very voluminous depending on the size of the .elf file (i.e. code size + debugging symbols).
-If you need only to execute your program and get output, you may need to strip the .elf file.
-Make sure you keep `tohost` and `fromhost` because these are necessary in the HTIF interface.

 ### 2) Compiling and executing a custom program using the emulator

 We suppose that `helloworld` is our program, you can use `crt.S`, `syscalls.c` and the linker script `test.ld` to construct your own program, check examples stated in [riscv-tests](https://github.com/riscv/riscv-tests).